joxa/joxa/doc/language.rst

    imports being carried forward. *NOTE* note the joxification of `sub-word/3`.
 Since we specified `joxify` earlier we must must refer to it as `sub-word/3` instead of `sub_word/3`.
-5) As.
-This has the exact as in `require` in that it provides an alias for the namespace name specified.
-This allows you to refer to any function in that namespace with the alias.

 Functions
 ---------